rathod14/Scripting-for-Data-Analysis/README.md

-# IST 652 - Scripting for Data Analyst Lab Assignments
+# IST 652 - Scripting for Data Analysis Lab Assignments
 The Lab Assignments above are part of Scripting for Data Analysis course at Syracuse University by Prof.Hernado Hoyos

 ## Key Learnings